bbc/tams/docs/appnotes/0012-using-flow-segment-timeranges.md

 If the sample rate is variable then the Flow Segment creator should decide on an appropriate value such as the average sample duration.
 The `last_duration` is set to the difference between the `timerange` end and the last sample Timestamp.

-## Querying Flow Timeranges
+## Querying Flow TimeRanges

-The TAMS will include the sample duration in the calculation that decides which Flow Segments to return in TAMS API Timerange query results.
+The TAMS will include the sample duration in the calculation that decides which Flow Segments to return in TAMS API TimeRange query results.

 The query results may include an additional Flow Segment to what the client expects if the query TimeRange starts after the last sample in a Flow Segment.
 The client can decide that the time period in the Flow Segment is essentially a gap or insufficiently covers the duration of the last sample and not use the Flow Segment.